| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 A data frame with 60 observations on 2 variables.

 Plots two plots side by side.
-Firstly it draws a Normal QQ-plot of the
+First, it draws a normal Q-Q plot of the

-residuals, along with a line which has an intercept at the mean of the
+residuals, along with a line with intercept equal to the mean of the

-residuals and a slope equal to the standard deviation of the residuals.
+residuals and slope equal to the standard deviation of the residuals.
 If

-plot, the P-value from the Shapiro-Wilk test for normality is given.
+shapiro.wilk = TRUE, the P-value from the Shapiro-Wilk test for

-Secondly, it draws a histogram of the residuals.
-A normal distribution is
+a histogram of the residuals.
+A normal distribution is fitted and

-fitted and superimposed over the histogram.
-NOTE: if you want to leave the
+superimposed over the histogram.
+Note: if you want to leave the

 , i.e. leave a space between the quotes.
-If you don't leave a space, then information
+If you do not leave a space,

 x |